Cathaymyrus

-Cathaymyrus is a genus of Early Cambrian cephalochordate known from the Chengjiang locality in Yunnan Province, China.
+Cathaymyrus is a genus of Early Cambrian chordate known from the Chengjiang biota in Yunnan Province, China.
 Both species have a long segmented body with no distinctive head.
-The segments resemble the v-shaped muscle blocks found in similar cephalochordates such as Amphioxus.
+The segments resemble v-shaped muscle blocks found in cephalochordates such as Amphioxus.
 A long linear impression runs along the "back" of the body looking something like a chordate notochord.

-Cathaymyrus is related to Pikaia, another cephalochordate from the Burgess Shale.
+While some authors have suggested that the genus is a cephalochordate and closely related to living lancelets, other authors have disputed this due to the poor preservation of the head region, considering its placement within Chordata uncertain.